neurobioinfo/Ensemblux/README.md

  </p>

 Below we provide a quick-start guide for using Ensemblex.
-For more detailed documentation, please see the [Ensemblex site](https://neurobioinfo.github.io/ensemblux/site/).
+For comprehensive documentation, please see the [Ensemblex site](https://neurobioinfo.github.io/ensemblux/site/).
-In this documentation, we outline each step of the Ensemblex pipeline, illustrate how to run the pipeline, define best practices, and provide a tutorial with pubicly available datasets.
+In the Ensemblex documentation, we outline each step of the Ensemblex pipeline, illustrate how to run the pipeline, define best practices, and provide a tutorial with pubicly available datasets.

 ---
 #### Installation